 3. Ask a simple question on Twitter, if you have an account or are willing to sign up for one.
 Please be aware that you:

 a) must set your profile to ‘public’ at the time you ask a question or I will not see your question.
-You can revert to ‘private’ and delete your messages to me after I answer;
+You can revert to ‘private’ and delete your messages after I answer;

 b) must address the message to me by using @livingingreece or I will not see it; and